sttteephen/Cellular-Automata/README.md

-A program for visualising elementary cellular automata.
+A pygame program for visualising elementary cellular automata.